Easy Instant Pot Moroccan Chicken

 • Add 2 tablespoons of olive oil to the bottom of the Instant Pot inner pot.

-• Sauté the chicken skin side down until golden and a bit browned.
-Flip over and continue cooking until again slightly browned.
-Remove from Instant Pot and set aside on a plate.
+• Sauté the chicken, skin-side down, until golden and slightly browned.
+Flip over and continue cooking until slightly browned again.
+Remove from the Instant Pot and set aside on a plate.

-• Add remaining olive oil to the bottom of the pot.
+• Add the remaining olive oil to the bottom of the pot.

 • Next, add the garlic, diced onion, and ginger.
 Sauté for 2 minutes, stirring.

-• Mix in the quinoa, dried fruits, chickpeas, chicken broth, and after that add the browned chicken on top.
+• Mix in the quinoa, dried fruits, chickpeas, and chicken broth, then add the browned chicken on top.

-• Close the Instant Pot lid and on older models make sure the pressure release valve is in the SEALING position.
+• Close the Instant Pot lid and ensure the pressure release valve is set to the SEALING position for older models.

 • Press Manual and set the timer to 10 minutes on High Pressure.

-• When the 10 minutes are up, carefully turn the knob to VENTING in order to Quick Release the pressure.
+• After 10 minutes, carefully turn the knob to VENTING to release the pressure.

 • Chicken is done when a thermometer inserted into the meat registers 165° F.